bhargav-krishna-rbk/M1_Application_Ticket_booking/1_Requirements/README.md

 ## 4 W’s and 1 H
  #### who
+ - Any user who want to pre book hotel and want to save time
  #### what
+ - Hotel booking system at particular city
  #### when
+ - if user want to book advancely before 24hours or 48 hours.
  #### why
+ - Save time
+ - easy refund policies
  #### How
+ - system will ask to enter the city name enter the city and all the hotels will be listed below select one hotel according to prices and confirm booking

  ## TOOLS
 -Vs Code with Some Extensions like C/C++.